elixir-lang/elixir/docs/3_modules.md

     iex> Math.sum(1, 2)
     3

-Before diving into modules, let's first have a quick talk about compilation.
+Before diving into modules, let's first have a brief overview about compilation.

 ## 3.1 Compilation